reahl/reahl/reahl-doc/doc/devmanual/sourcecode.rst

 We use tests and UML designs to serve as a summary of the requirements for a component.
 These are all located in the `_dev` package of a component.
-In some cases there's also an outline to serve as table of contents.
+In some cases there's also an outline of such requirements which serves as table of contents.

 Our table of contents is called `contents.mm` and `can be viewed using the Freemind mind mapping tool